Joe Duplantier: Advocacy and activism

 He has said being sensitive to the deforestation of the Amazon rainforest, and after reflection and speech, he decided to undertake actions to accomplish positive results.
 During the COVID-19 pandemic, using Zoom call, Duplantier decided to initiate a dialogue with the Indigenous leader Sonia Guajajara of the Articulation of Indigenous People of Brazil, an Indigenously-owned organization fighting for their rights.
 Guajajara represents more than 300 Indigenous tribes of the Brazilian Amazon.
 He also spoke with fifteen other Indigenous leaders.
 In 2021, along with Gojira, he launched Operation Amazonia, an auction to raise funds for the APIB.
 The charity auction raised more than $300,000 through donations from Metallica, Tool, Devin Townsend, Slash, Slayer, among others.

-For several days in late August 2021, Duplantier participated in demonstrations supporting the Indigenous cause at one of the largest rallies of Indigenous people in Brazil.
+For several days in late August 2021, Duplantier participated in demonstrations supporting the Indigenous cause at one of Brazil's largest Indigenous rallies.
 The protests held at Monumental Axis were in opposition to a proposed law initiated in 2007, called "PL490", that would change the status of native people.
-PL490 would supplant the Fundação Nacional do Índio and the Ministry of Justice which decide on the demarcation of Indigenous peoples' lands, thus giving "the last word" to the National Congress of Brazil.
-The bill ("law project" in Europe) being in a favorable environment in 2021, allows the exercise of economic activities on the lands of Indigenous peoples, the modification of their demarcation, and the prohibition of the expansion of existing reserves.
+PL490 would supplant the Fundação Nacional do Índio and the Ministry of Justice, which decide on the demarcation of Indigenous peoples' lands, thus giving "the last word" to the National Congress of Brazil.
+The bill ("law project" in Europe), being in a favourable environment in 2021, allows the exercise of economic activities on the lands of Indigenous peoples, the modification of their demarcation, and the prohibition of the expansion of existing reserves.
 The protests also oppose the "federal government's anti-Indigenous policies".
 An action organized by artists, including Duplantier, was undertaken during the protests in the Three Powers Plaza, in front of the Supreme Federal Court, with the intention of "putting pressure" on it and raising public awareness.
 The action, led by the Indigenous women of Guarani-Kaiowá, resulted in a performance by Duplantier accompanied by these artists who poured blood on the ground and then mopped it up, shouting repeatedly "Indigenous blood, not a drop more".
 Duplantier said that it was "A beautiful example of unity and how to turn anger and despair into chanting and dance."